 (1) Duty Not to Discriminate.
 Any employer or other covered entity engaged in recruitment activity shall recruit in a non-discriminatory manner.
-However, nothing in these regulations shall preclude affirmative efforts to utilize recruitment practices to attract minorities, individuals of anyone sex-or the other, individuals with disabilities, individuals over 40 years of age, and any other individual protected by the Act.
+However, nothing in these regulations shall preclude affirmative efforts to utilize recruitment practices to attract an individual who is a member of an underrepresented protected class covered by the Actminorities, individuals of one sex or the other, individuals with disabilities, individuals over 40 years of age, and any other individual covered by the Act.